we are so excited that you are interested in baptism! Watch/read below to learn more.

 You should be baptized if you have cried out to God to rescue you from your sin and trusted in Jesus’ death and resurrection alone for salvation.
 Ephesians 2:8-9, John 3:16-17 and Romans 10:9-10 all explain how someone is saved: we are saved by grace through faith in Jesus Christ.
 We cannot save ourselves and we cannot earn salvation.
 So have you made that decision to cry out to God to save you?
 It might sound like this: God, I confess that I am broken and sinful and cannot save myself.
 So I trust in Jesus to save me through his death and resurrection.
 I confess him as my Savior and Lord.
 Help me to follow you.
 Amen.

-I am ready to be baptized at the next baptism.
-What should I do?
+I am ready to be baptized.
+What happens now?

 First, let us know (fill out the form below or fill out the response card at church).
+We will reach out to you to set up a time to meet with one of our pastors.
+In preparation of your baptism you will be asked to write down answers to 3 questions: what is your story of coming to faith in Christ, who would you like to thank, and what is your favorite Bible verse or passage?
 On the day of the baptism, come 15-20 minutes early for service and find the Pastor who will be baptizing you.
-Consider what you will wear.
-You can really wear whatever you don’t mind getting wet.
+What should you wear?
 The best thing for men to wear is a t-shirt and pair of shorts.
 Women can wear the same thing.
 Women, please don’t wear white or anything that would be revealing (some women like to wear a bathing suit under shorts and t-shirt).
 Bring a towel and a change of clothes.
-You will be asked to repeat a statement like the following before you are baptized: I confess that I am broken and sinful and cannot save myself.
-So I trust in Jesus to save me through his death and resurrection.
-I confess him as my Savior and Lord.
-If you would like to share any part of your story of coming to Christ, please write it down, keep it to a page or less and submit it at least a day before the baptism.
+You will be asked to repeat a statement like the following before you are baptized: I believe that Jesus is the Son of God who died for my sins and rose from the dead.
+I trust Him as my Lord and Savior.

 What if my child wants to be baptized?

-This can be challenging for a parent.
-You want to encourage your child to take the next step of baptism if they have trusted in Jesus Christ.
+First, baptism is only for those children who have made a credible confession of faith.
+We do not baptize infants or those too young to understand the Gospel.
+If your child has made a credible confession then it is good to encourage them to take the next step of baptism.
 However, you also want to make sure that they are at a developmental place where they can really understand the decision that they are making.
 Pray about it, talk to one of the Pastors, and talk with your child.
-Here at EPIC we believe that the parents are the primary ministers to their children and therefore have the best gauge on whether their child is ready.
-For this reason we encourage the parents to process with their children and take them through the questions below.
+Here at EPIC we believe that the parents are the primary disciple-makers in their children's lives; therefore, you often have the best vantage point to assess whether your child is ready.
+For this reason we encourage the parents to discuss this with their children and take them through the questions below.
 Some of the things we suggest is that your child be able to remember the event as an adult, understand what baptism is and why they would do it, and be able to physically get baptized (being dunked under water).
-Although it is up to you as the parents to determine if your child is ready, we do require that the child is going into to First Grade or older and that children talk to a Pastor.
-As a parent take time to really consider if your child is showing any evidence of God’s work in his/her life: growing love/desire for God, hunger to read the Bible and learn about God, desire to share with others about God, softer heart, etc. If your child cannot answer the questions below then it is probably best to wait.
+Before your child is baptized, they will meet with one of the pastors.
+Here are some questions to ask a child:

-• Have your trusted in Jesus to save you from your sin and have you surrendered your life to him?
+4. Have your personally trusted in Jesus to save you from your sin and surrendered your life to him?

 I'd like to talk to someone about baptism